April 1, 2023

 Walmart sells miners

-To date, onlyButterfly Labs Jalapeno.
-“Earn more bitcoins with Bitcoin miner Butterfly Labs,” the description text entices us.
-The Jalapeno model, which appeared on the market last summer, runs at a speed of 10 gigahashes per second and sells for $ 299, plus $ 5.70 for delivery.
-The cost of a miner from Wallmart is $ 50 more than what is stated on the manufacturer’s website Butterfly Labs.
-10 gigahashes per second based on SHA-256 - at the moment this is already the last century.
-Having bought this miner today at the stated price, you are unlikely to ever recoup your investments - unless you can proudly call yourself a real Bitcoin miner and support the decentralization of the network.
+Currently only available for saleButterfly Labs Jalapeno.
+“Earn more Bitcoins with the Butterfly Labs Bitcoin Miner,” the description text entices us.
+The Jalapeno model, which hit the market last summer, runs at 10 gigahash per second and sells for $299, plus $5.70 shipping.
+The cost of the miner from Wallmart is $50 more than what is stated on the website of the manufacturer Butterfly Labs.
+10 gigahashes per second based on SHA-256 is now a thing of the past.
+If you buy this miner today at the stated price, you are unlikely to ever recoup your investment &#8212; unless you can proudly call yourself a real bitcoin miner and support the decentralization of the network.

 Software Updates BFGminer